anjayluh/fast-food/README.md

-The web app is running https://anjayluh.github.io/fast-food/.
+The web app is running on https://anjayluh.github.io/fast-food/.